Enterprise AI | | 21 min read

 AI ROI by Maturity Stage

-Not every initiative needs to show full ROI in the exploration phase, but every initiative should have a path to measurable value.
+Not every initiative needs full ROI in exploration.
+Every initiative needs a credible path to measurable value before it earns the right to scale.

 Common AI ROI Mistakes

-The fourth mistake is failing to measure adoption.
-A tool that only 20% of users adopt will not deliver the expected ROI.
+Mistake 4: Failing to measure adoption.
+A tool that only 20% of users adopt will not deliver the ROI model built around 80% adoption.
+Usage has to be measured, not assumed.

-The seventh mistake is ignoring risk.
-AI that creates compliance, privacy, security, legal, or customer trust problems can erase its own ROI.
+Mistake 7: Ignoring risk.
+AI that creates compliance, privacy, security, legal, operational, or customer trust problems can erase its own ROI.

 The AI ROI Business Case Template